 Looking for additional structured writing resources?

-If you haven’t done so already, please check out other volumes in the Think, Then Write Program:
+If you haven’t done so already, please check out other volumes in our Think, Then Write Explicit Writing Program:

-- Think, Then Write Volume 1: writing compound and complex sentences that require verbal reasoning
+- Think, Then Write Workbook (Volume 1): writing compound and complex sentences

-- Think, Then Write Volume 3: writing transitions and short reports expressing a personal opinion
+- Think, Then Write Workbook (Volume 3): transitions, biographies and short reports

 - Think, Then Write Volume 4: writing narratives (new edition soon to be published)